 main.mofile by running the following command:

-Verify the command displays output similar to the following:
+Verify the command displays output indicating that the build is successful.

 Start the local network and deploy